alvee09/COVID19_Tweets_Dataset/README.md

 The repository contains an ongoing collection of tweets associated with the novel coronavirus COVID-19 since January 22nd, 2020.

-As of 08/26/2021 there were a total of **2,134,639,859** tweets collected.
+As of 09/03/2021 there were a total of **NA** tweets collected.
 The tweets are collected using Twitter’s trending topics and selected keywords.
 Moreover, the tweets from [Chen et al. (2020)](https://github.com/echen102/COVID-19-TweetIDs) was used to supplement the dataset by hydrating non-duplicated tweets.
 These tweets are just a sample of all the tweets generated that are provided by